eepgwde/pyeg0/jr/README.md

 ** ChangeLog

+** jr3.R

+Load the binary R format of the portfolios.
+Remove the prescient data, including the price, anything that could give the predictor foresight of the price.

+Now for each portfolio, generate a predictor.
+The 'profit' fp05 is the outcome for the predictor, but, when being trained, the profits of the other portfolios must not be used: they too are prescient.

+(Note: it would be possible to feed-back this information, but it should be available in the returns.)

+The current return at each time window must be set to NA for the portfolio being trained.

-** Addedd a PnL for each portfolio with synthetic trades
+** jr2.q: added a PnL for each portfolio with synthetic trades

-See pnl0.
+See wapnl05 in data1.

 *** Preparing for heuristics